jlyonsmith/HowTo/macOS/Developer_System_Setup.md

 Do `brew install git`.

-Edit the global config with `git config --edit --config` (which will open the file in `vi`).
+Edit the global config with `git config --edit --global` (which will open the file in `vi`).
 Go to a point in the file, type `i` to insert then paste:

 ```ini
 [user]